-Following the meeting, members of the CSR Committee share the committee's decisions and compliance lessons with the units they oversee in an effort that disseminates this information throughout the company.
-Information on CSR policies and measures is disseminated to the Group companies via the General Affairs Liaison Committee.
+Following the meeting, members of the CSR Committee share the committee's decisions with the units they oversee in an effort that disseminates this information throughout the company.
+Information on CSR policies and measures is disseminated to affiliates in Japan via the General Affairs Liaison Committee and other channels.